Kodachadri: Location

 Kodachadri forms a background to the temple of Mookambika in Kollur.
 It is located at a distance of 21 km from Kollur and 15 km from Nagodi village, in Hosanagara taluk.
 78 km and 42 km from Sagara, Karnataka via Hasirumakki Ferry from District Headquarters Shimoga and there are different routes to reach the Peak of Kodachadri and the difficulty varies highly with respect to the route chosen.
-However it is challenging to reach the peak in monsoon due to heavy rains that make the routes slippery.
+However, it is challenging to reach the peak in monsoon due to heavy rains that make the routes slippery.
 Kodachadri receives an annual rain fall of 500 cm to 750 cm and it rains for about eight months in a year.

 Flora and fauna

 Situated in the middle of the Mookambika National Park and considered as a biodiversity hotspot, it is home to several endemic and endangered species of flora and fauna.
 The peak is barren due to strong winds and the thick forest cover at the base makes the peak invisible from lower ground level and also several other smaller peaks and hills exist around the peak.
-The important animal life include Malabar langur, Malabar pied hornbill, Malabar grey hornbill, paradise flycatcher, Indian tiger, Indian leopard, Indian elephant, hyena, gaur, Indian rock python and many more, of which several are threatened.
+The important animal life include Malabar langur, Malabar pied hornbill, Malabar grey hornbill, paradise flycatcher, Indian tiger, Indian leopard, Indian elephant, dhole, gaur, Indian rock python and many more, of which several are threatened.